foundersandcoders/coursebook/src/course/syllabus/pre-apprenticeship/testing/learning-outcomes.md

 ## Testing

-- [ ] **We can test the functionality of our app**
+- [ ] **Test the functionality of our app**
-- [ ] We can check that passing a given input into our tests returns the expected output
+- [ ] Check that passing a given input into our tests returns the expected output
-- [ ] We can write tests to mimic the behaviour of a user performing different actions
+- [ ] Write tests to mimic the behaviour of a user performing different actions

 ## JS

-- [ ] **We can write testable, modular functions**
+- [ ] **Write testable, modular functions**
-- [ ] We can write functions that add, remove or modify DOM nodes
+- [ ] Write functions that add, remove or modify DOM nodes
-- [ ] We can apply event listeners to HTML form elements
+- [ ] Apply event listeners to HTML form elements
-- [ ] We can use scope to control what variables are accessible inside functions and blocks
+- [ ] Use scope to control what variables are accessible inside functions and blocks

 ## Design

-- [ ] **We can use CSS grid to create complex layouts**
+- [ ] **Use CSS grid to create complex layouts**
-- [ ] We can use CSS grid to make layouts that adapt to the viewport size
+- [ ] Use CSS grid to make layouts that adapt to the viewport size